Queen Mary 2 accidents and incidents

 |January 2004||Propulsion / Power Loss|

-In January 2004, on its first World Cruise roundtrip from UK, the QM2 ship returned to homeport Southampton ~4 hours late after experiencing an engine problem (with an engine turbine).
-Also 1 of the bow thrusters doors failed to close upon leaving call port Lisbon Portugal.
+In January 2004, on its first World Cruise roundtrip from the UK, the QM2 ship returned to homeport Southampton ~4 hours late after experiencing an engine problem (with an engine turbine).
+Also, 1 of the bow thrusters doors failed to close upon leaving call port Lisbon Portugal.

 |15 November 2003||Crew / Passenger Deaths|

 On November 15, 2003, during the vessel’s construction in France (Chartiers de l’Atlantique shipyard in St Nazaire), 15 people died after the crowded gangway (connecting the dock with the ship) collapsed.
 They were part of a 48 people group (mostly workers’ family members) visiting the site.
 Another 32 were reported injured, 12 of which seriously.

 The accident was remembered as a horrific “plunge to death” since the victims tumbled approx 50 ft / 15 m to the pavement below, amid broken scaffolding.
 Among the 15 killed, two died overnight from severe injuries, and one was a 10-year-old kid.
 The gangway was installed the day before (Nov 14, Friday) specifically for the weekend visit.

 The shipbuilding yard was closed on Nov 17 (Monday) for a day of mourning.
 In St Nazaire, flags flew at half-staff over the town’s police stations and the city hall.
 France’s President and Prime Minister were supposed to visit the yard on Nov 16 (Sunday).